 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain an effective technique for sorting out priorities.
+-Explain what is an effective technique for sorting out priorities.

 -Explain when might regression become resolved.

 -Name three focus points to help children coping with visits.

 -Explain why is having a mother with breast cancer especially hard on teens.